gabrielfgm/financial_history/paste_syllabi.md

     -   Given student numbers, this will be done in teams
     -   'Presentation' slots for semester 1 will be picked in the first session
--   Each student will write 4 gobbets (600 words) and 2 essays (2,500
+-   Each student will write 4 gobbets (500 words) and 2 essays (1,500
     words) as practice.
 -   I will grade these assignments provided that they are submitted on time.
--   The essays are due by the end of Week 8, and the end of week 16.
+-   The essays are due by the end of Semester 1 and 2 respectively.
     -   You can simply email the work to me
     -   You can write the essays sooner if you like
--   The gobbets are due 1 week after you present
-    -   For more on how to write a gobbet see below
-    -   *You* pick the passage you want to write a gobbet about and include the passage in your written response
-    -   It does not *have* to be on the topic you were presenting (but why not?)
+    -   I need to get your last essays at least 3 weeks before the exam if you want my feedback in time.

 ### Notes on presentations